 Winter Curry: Turnip, Broccoli, Napa cabbage...etc

 On the contrary to summer vegetables, these are the winter vegetable variation.
 Since there are more root vegetables, they will taste even better when cooked together.
-However, vegetable like broccoli or spinach are some exceptions as they can break easily in roux, so it's best to boil and garnish them at the end.
+However, some exceptions include vegetables like broccoli or spinach, as they can break easily in the roux, so it’s best to boil and garnish them at the end.

 - Turnip